 Barry's Coilguns

 What if you have your capacitor, and know the desired discharge time?
 This page helps design your coil by telling you the inductance needed for the discharge time.
-Note this does not include a projectile.
+Note the timing does not include effects of a projectile.

 Assumptions